ThingSet/thingset.github.io/docs/spec/v0.6/glossary.md

 The message sent back from the node to the client that sent the request.

+### Desire

+A message sent to the node with desired changes for data items.
+In contrast to a patch request, the node does not answer with a response.

-### Statement
+### Report

-A message sent out by the client in a regular interval or upon occurence of an event.
+A message sent out by the node in a regular interval or upon occurence of an event.

 ### Native Transports

-Protocol that directly transports ThingSet requests, responses and statements.
+Protocol that directly transports ThingSet requests, responses and reports.

 Protocol must support all features of ThingSet and can be used for gateways.